LogoLogo

 • Query Execution: Shows whether query execution is possible.

-• Parameter: Indicates whether parameters is enabled and specifies if parameters are shared or user-specific.
+• Parameter: Indicates whether parameters are enabled and specifies if parameters are shared or user-specific.

 • Guest Access: Indicates if guests can access the shared content.